 Total tourist spending in New York has risen, however over the same period, tourist spending has hardly made it to Chinatown businesses

-Locals were unhappy with the design of the current kiosk, many felt that the current kiosk was too traditional and symbolic of only Chinese Culture - not representative of the diverse demographics in the area.
+Locals were unhappy with the design of the current kiosk, many felt it was too traditional and symbolic of only Chinese Culture and not representative of the diverse demographics in the area.
 They also found it upsetting that the dragon is facing the wrong cardinal direction according to Chinese philosophy.

 On subsequent visits we continued to speak with tourists, business owners, and residents to get a better sense of their desires, concerns, and attitudes towards the project.
 We also coordinated several in-depth interviews with long-term community members including Wellington Chan, director of the Chinatown Partnership and Beatrice Chen, VP of programming for the Museum for Chinese Americans.
 These interviews help us identify user’s desires, needs, and pain-points.

-Delving into our data revealed patterns that we used paint a detailed picture of the diverse desires and challenges of our users.
-These insights provided valuable information that led us to reframe the initial brief request into our design opportunity, shifting our attention to the user's perspective to brainstorm solutions.
+Our data revealed patterns that we used to paint a detailed picture of the diverse desires and challenges of our users.
+These insights provided valuable information that led us to reframe the initial brief, shifting our attention to the user's perspective to brainstorm solutions.
 Through our research we were able to assess unmet user needs.
 This qualitative information drove our ideation and content strategy.

 Tourists drop into Chinatown for the food, not the culture.
 They aren't familiar with the history and culture, though they are curious to learn more.
 Their biggest pain point is wayfinding as they are unable to orient themselves when exiting the subway on Canal Street or easily distinguish Chinatown from Little Italy.